A sample of courses I teach (new ones are always being prepared).

 Tikkun Olam: The Twisting Path of Judaism's Most Important Idea

-By excavating Talmudic, Kabbalistic, and modern sources, we explore the origins and development of "Tikkun Olam," the call for world-repair.
+By excavating Talmudic, Kabbalistic, and modern sources, we trace the origins and development of "Tikkun Olam," the call for world-repair.

 How Do You Say “Tikkun Olam” in Hebrew?

-Great for launching a Mitzvah Day or a Tzedakah Committee, my favorite Jewish texts about the art of Tzedakah, Chessed, and Tikkun Olam.
+Great for launching a Mitzvah Day or a Tzedakah Committee, my favorite Jewish texts about the art of Tzedakah, Chesed, and Tikkun Olam.

 How to—and How Not to—Take Care of a Sick Friend

 The Mitzvah of bikkur cholim (caring for sick people) is an art; we dive into Jewish texts to explore the best ways to do it as individuals and as a community.
 This class is also an accessible introduction to Jewish halakhic (legal) literature.

 What does Jewish law and lore say about disability?
 Sharing my own challenges with being hearing-impaired, we explore the texts and the tasks to make Jewish life truly accessible to all.